datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 *** =hint
 - To import package x with the alias y, use the command `import x as y`.
 - `id_vars` should be `['Country']`.
+- You don't need to change the code we provided for you.

 *** =pre_exercise_code
 ```{python}